MHryc/eagle-tools/README.md

 sfa     "Split FASTA", splits a multi header fasta into separate files.
 Might
         be useful for disassembling genomes into chromosomes.
 Use -g for gzipped files

+eln     "Executable ln", creates a link to specified file in my $PATH
 ```